zedMar65/music-player/converter/README.md

 Multiple dots can be used on the same note.
 A second dot additionally increases the length by 1/4 of the original value.
 A third - by 1/8 and so on.

+### Tie

+A tie is created with a `t`.

+Tying of more than 2 notes is possible.

+A tie applied to a note indicates that it is tied to the next note of the same intial pitch (ignoring [accidentals](#accidentals)).

+The last note of the tie should not have a tie token.

+Tied notes can't have different accidentals, except for when the first note has an accidental, then other notes can omit it, it will be applied automatically.
+But they cannot apply a different accidental.

+Tie token can only be used once in a note.

 ## Rests

 A rest is defined with a letter `R`.